imperva/stepping/README.md

             public boolean handle(Exception e) {
                 return false;
             }

+             @Override
+             public boolean handle(Error err) {
+                return false;
+            }
         });
         return algoConfig;
     }
 ```

+Since version 3.8.x Stepping supports Java Errors (i.e. OutOfMemoryError).
+When Stepping detects an un-handled Error it will
+try to delegate the Error to IExceptionHandler in a dedicated new function boolean handle(Error err).
+This method behaves exactly
+as the boolean handle(Exception e).

 ### Kill Process
 In case a single process hosts multiple Algos, Stepping expose a way to kill the entire process in case of exception, including